Vladimir Martynov: Life

 At about this time, he began teaching at the Academy of Trinity Lavra of St. Sergius in Sergiyev Posad.
 There was a period of consolidation in the early 1980s where he wrote music specifically tailored for use in church services, then resuming writing original music in his minimalist style.
 Among his works from this period is Come in! for violin and ensemble of 1988 which was performed by Gidon Kremer and by the composer's partner, Tatiana Grindenko.

 Since the fall of the Soviet Union, he has written works that take on large Christian themes, such as Apocalypse (1991), Lamentations of Jeremiah (1992), Magnificat (1993), Stabat Mater (1994), and Requiem (1998).
 One of his major compositions is a nearly hour-long piece called Opus Posthumum (1993), devoted to the idea that "a man touches the truth twice.
 The first time is the first cry from a new born baby's lips and the last is the death rattle.
 Everything between is untruth to a greater or lesser extent."
 He also composed a much shorter Opus Prenatum and a work called Twelve Victories of King Arthur for Seven Pianos (1990).

 He has recordings on Le Chant du Monde's imprint "Les Saisons Russes" and on the Moscow-based independent label LongArms Records.
-In 2009 London Philharmonic gave the world premiere of his opera Vita Nuova.
-The opera premiered in the U.S. at the new Alice Tully Hall on February 28, 2009.
-Martynov's composition "The Beatitudes", as performed by Kronos Quartet, was featured in La Grande Bellezza (The Great Beauty), the winner of the 2014 Academy Award for Best Foreign Language Film.
+In 2009 the London Philharmonic performed the world premiere of his opera Vita Nuova.
+The opera premiered in the U.S. on February 28, 2009 at the new Alice Tully Hall in New York City.
+Martynov's composition "The Beatitudes", as performed by the Kronos Quartet, was featured in La Grande Bellezza (The Great Beauty), the winner of the 2014 Academy Award for Best Foreign Language Film.

-Vladimir Martynov has authored several books and seminal articles on musical theory, history and philosophy of music.
+Vladimir Martynov has written several books and seminal articles on musical theory, history and philosophy of music.